 TGax editor: change the last paragraph in 26.6.1 to the following:

-NOTE—A QoS Null frame with the Ack Policy field set to Normal Ack or Implicit Block Ack Request is not allowed to be sent in an A-MPDU (as defined in Table 9-532a (A-MPDU contents in the HE non-ack-enabled single TID immediate response context) in HE PPDU context), Table 9-532b (A-MPDU contents in the HE ack-enabled single TID immediate response context), Table 9-532c (A-MPDU contents in the HE non-ack-enabled multi-TID immediate response context), Table 9-532d (A-MPDU contents in the HE ack-enabled multi-TID immediate response context), Table 9-426 (A-MPDU contents in the data enabled no immediate response context) and Table 9-428 (A-MPDU contents MPDUs in the control response context)).
+NOTE—A QoS Null frame with Ack Policy to Normal Ack or No Ack is allowed in S-MPDU (as defined in Table 9-532 (A-MPDU contents in the S-MPDU context)).
+A QoS Null frame with the Ack Policy field set to Normal Ack or Implicit Block Ack Request is not allowed to be sent in an A-MPDU (as defined in Table 9-532a (A-MPDU contents in the HE non-ack-enabled single TID immediate response context) in HE PPDU context), Table 9-532b (A-MPDU contents in the HE ack-enabled single TID immediate response context), Table 9-532c (A-MPDU contents in the HE non-ack-enabled multi-TID immediate response context), Table 9-532d (A-MPDU contents in the HE ack-enabled multi-TID immediate response context), Table 9-426 (A-MPDU contents in the data enabled no immediate response context) and Table 9-428 (A-MPDU contents MPDUs in the control response context)). (#20193, 21604)